banama/Werkzeug-docs-cn/routing.rst

 URL Routing
 ===========

-.. module:: werkzeug.routing
+.. module:: routing

 .. testsetup::

-   from werkzeug.routing import *
+   from routing import *

 When it comes to combining multiple controller or view functions (however you want to call them), you need a dispatcher.
 A simple way would be